2024 Bertha

 Host Organization: Ripples Nigeria

-Patrick Egwu is a Nigerian independent investigative journalist and media researcher based out of Toronto.
-For his fellowship year, he will be working and living in Nigeria.
+Patrick Egwu Patrick Egwu is a Nigerian investigative journalist and media researcher.
 He covers human rights, social justice, conflict and development and has reported from Toronto, Chicago, Berlin, Lagos and Johannesburg.
-Amongst his many accolades as an investigative journalist, Patrick was an Open Society Foundations Fellow at the University of the Witwatersrand, Johannesburg during which time he undertook a three month-long undercover investigation into the sale of fake COVID-19 test results in South Africa.
-He was a finalist for the 2022 Taco Kuiper Award for Investigative Journalism which celebrates outstanding investigative reporting.
+Among his many accolades as an investigative journalist, Patrick was an Open Society Foundations Fellow at the University of the Witwatersrand, Johannesburg and a finalist for the 2022 Taco Kuiper Award for Investigative Journalism.
 He was a 2023 recipient of Texas A&M University’s Conflict and Development grants to investigate armed conflict in northwest Nigeria and impacts on marginalized communities.

 Karin Kőváry Sólymos